iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 To actually store the data, DVC uses a built-in <abbr>cache</abbr>, and supports synchronizing it with various types of
 [remote storage](/doc/command-reference/remote).
-This allows storing and sharing data easily, and alongside code.
+This allows for easy data and model versioning, storage, and sharing — right alongside code.

 ![](/img/model-versioning-diagram.png) _Code and data flows in DVC_